apache/cassandra/doc/source/cql/types.rst

 and can be used thusly::

-    CREATE TABLE durations (
+    CREATE TABLE contacts (
-        event text,
+        user text,
-        duration tuple<int, text>,
+        phones tuple<text, text>,
     )

-    INSERT INTO durations (event, duration) VALUES ('ev1', (3, 'hours'));
+    INSERT INTO contacts (user, phones) VALUES ('John Doe', ('home', '(555) 555-1234'));

-Unlike other "composed" types (collections and UDT), a tuple is always :ref:`frozen <frozen>` (without the need of the `frozen` keyword).
+Unlike other "composed" types (collections and UDT), a tuple is always :ref:`frozen <frozen>`.
 It is not possible to update only some elements of a tuple (without updating the whole tuple).
 A tuple literal must have the same number of items as its declaring type (some of those values can be null but they must be explicitly declared).

 .. _udts: